-The school math-leader has the overall responsibility, for managing and executing the program according to the grant guidelines.
-The school math leader will work with all resources, to perform project planning to include but not limited to, before school and Saturday school tutoring.
-All will be reviewed and approved by the administration.
-The scope of this grant also includes completion of all documentation, and curriculum, to be used in conjunction with the basal.
+The school math-leader has the overall responsibility of managing and executing the program according to the grant guidelines.
+The school math leader will work with all resources to perform project planning to include but not limited to, before school and Saturday school tutoring.
+All of the above mentioned will be reviewed and approved by the administration.
+The scope of this grant also includes completion of all documentation and curriculum to be used in conjunction with the basal.